JonnyPake/JonnyPake/README.md

 <h1 align="center">Hi 👋, I'm Jonny</h1>
 <h3 align="center">A penetration tester with a particular interest in phishing and SAP vulnerabilities.</h3>

-- 🔭 I’m currently working on [SAP, Crackle and POP!](https://github.com/JonnyPake/SAPPIN-The-Enterprise) & [LureKit](https://github.com/JonnyPake/LureKit)
+- 🔭 I’m currently working on [SAPPIN-The-Enterprise](https://github.com/JonnyPake/SAPPIN-The-Enterprise) & [LureKit](https://github.com/JonnyPake/LureKit)
+  - SAPPIN-The-Enterprise was presented at BSides London 2025 and will be available on-demand soon!

 - 📝 I regularly write articles on [complexsecurity.io](complexsecurity.io)